FlameHorizon/Lapis/doc/StringExt/LastIndexOf.md

 ### Returns

 `Long` <br>
 The zero-based index position of the value parameter from the start of the current instance if that string is found, or -1 if it is not.
-If value is `vbEmptyString`, the return value is `startIndex`.
+If value is `vbEmptyString`, the return value is `StartIndex`.

-### Exceptions
+### Errors

-`ArgumentException` <br>
+`OnArgumentError` <br>
 When `Str` is empty string.

 -or-